 Wildflowers Are Beginning To Bloom

 While the highest peaks are still snow covered, the sleepy blanket of winter has pretty much faded away in the meadows.
 Early spring is the time of year to head to Wapama Falls in the Hetch Hetchy area.
 The trail toward this picturesque cascading waterfall is lined with wildflowers at their peak blooms.
 Or better yet, take a wildflower train ride from Railtown 1897 Historic State Park during the month of April.
 For more about wildflower hikes, check out our in-depth article – Scenic Wildflower Hiking Opportunities in the California High Sierra or 5 Easy To Spot Flowers In California High Sierra & One Flowering Plant.

 I Am Waterfall – Hear Me Roar!

-Another major wonder to see as part of the annual cycle of rebirth are the waterfalls.
+Another major wonder to see as part of the annual cycle of rebirth is the waterfalls.
 As the snowpack continues to melt, the cascades grow to their peak volume.
 In fact, the Sierra Nevada is home to a vast assortment of waterfalls including three of the world’s tallest just in Yosemite alone.
 The three monoliths are Yosemite Fall, Sentinel Fall, and Horsetail Fall.
 To read up more about why spring is so majestic in Yosemite, check out Yosemite Mariposa County’s article.